Human Design Manifestors in Relationships

 • And another said they loved their Manifesting Generator partner very much, but "I don't really need [them]."

-Manifestor Relationship Challenges
+Manifestor Relationship Problems

 Manifestors do not tolerate well having their internal decision-making process investigated, questioned, challenged, or intruded upon whether it's well-meant or vital to someone else's process.
 This makes counseling and coaching containers tricky to navigate for both the Manifestor and the advisor.